phoenixjmh/memory-card/README.md

 > an appropriate class is added to the score <div> so a style can be added to it.

 ## DisplayPanel
   > This component acts as the container for the Card components, as well as managing the scrambleArray feature when a card is clicked.
-  > An Array simply containing ID's is created, and is passed into the return statement as a map function, creating all the Cards, using the ID's from the object.
+ > An Array simply containing ID's is created, and is passed into the return statement as a map function,
+ > creating all the Cards, using the ID's from the object.
  > imageLinks were created in a seperate file, those are then passed as props into each card Component.

+ ## Card
+ > This component simply draws the cards, using the props passed down to it as the primary functions.
+ > The image links are displayed in a simple img with src set to the index of the HTML elements id within the imageLinks array passed as a prop.
+I felt like that was pretty clever.